photo of the Maya Train

 The good and the bad

 Our experience was that the train was clean and efficient and ontime.
 Service staff was friendly though most had minimal English skills so some basic Spanish with foreign riders would be helpful.
 There is always somebody around willing to help out.
 We thought fares were reasonable and food and drink was always available.
 Our connections were efficient and like everything else ontime.
 It is all very modern except when it isn’t – still manual checking of passenger lists, handling of tickets, verifying documentation.
+Work is ongoing to ensure all services are available and operating efficiently.

 The bad and an ongoing controversy is about the environmental and cultural damage the construction caused.
-In fact there is an ongoing delay and court action around the Playa del Carmen and Tulum section.
-The court case has to do with damage and potential damage which may result in collapse of underground caves.
-Originally, the government stated that not one tree would be lost due to the construction.
-This clearly did not happen.
-There is potential damage to some of the Maya ruins due to the influx of tourists unless some limits are imposed.
+In fact there was a delay and court action around the Playa del Carmen and Tulum section.
+The court case had to do with damage and potential damage which may result in collapse of underground caves.
+However all lines are open now.

 We have heard about connection issues – shuttles not established, taxis charging outrageous fares.
 We have also heard about operational issues with delays and cancellations.
 I guess growing pains coupled with a political push for haste.